codn/adminpanel/README.md

 ## Dependencies

-Please make sure that you have (rmagick) ImageMagick -v 2.13.2 installed before trying to use the gem.
+Please make sure that you have ImageMagick -v 2.13.2 installed before trying to use the gem.

 ## Integrated APIs